barbudaful.net is ten years old!

-Lesley wrote and took many photographs for the site over several years.
-After Lesley gained a Masters degree from London University, she worked in publishing in England.
-Lesley was also a teacher in Barbuda for many years.
+Lesley wrote and took many photographs for the site over several years and without her input, it wouldn't have started at all.
+After Lesley gained a Masters degree from London University, she worked in publishing in England and was also a teacher in Barbuda for many years.

 top of page